Sober curious? The unexpected joys of travelling alcohol-free

 Indulge in other ways.
 One reason I continued to drink for years, even after I considered quitting, is that I hate deprivation.
 I never want to feel like I’m missing out, especially when it comes to travel experiences.

 But there are plenty of other ways to connect with another culture.
-For instance, this spring in Belize, I visited cacao farms in different parts of the country and ate handmade chocolate.
+For instance, on a trip to Belize, I visited cacao farms in different parts of the country and ate handmade chocolate.
 Give yourself permission to order dessert, sample a wide range of foods or learn about something else entirely.
 While others might visit a vineyard, go for a coffee tasting or street-food tour instead.
 Heck, try a new sport or climb a mountain.
 You can do anything.

 I made it to the beach in Mexico before anyone else